 Toronto, Canada | 29 July 2022

-A Bayesian multilevel analysis of belief alignment effect predicting human moral intuitions of artificial intelligence judgements
+Poster: A Bayesian multilevel analysis of belief alignment effect predicting human moral intuitions of artificial intelligence judgements

 1st Doctoral Colloquium of the AI Ethics and Society Group (AIES DC ’21)